ace-wg/ace-dtls-profile/draft-ietf-ace-dtls-authorize.md

 handshake which previously uploaded access token it intends to use.
 To do so, it MUST create a `COSE_Key` structure with the `kid` that was conveyed in the `rs_cnf` claim in the token response from the authorization server and the key type `symmetric`.
-This structure then is included as the only element in the `cnf` structure that is used as value for `psk_identity` as shown in {{psk_identity-cnf}}.
+The CBOR serialization of this structure then is included as the only element in the `cnf` structure that is used as value for `psk_identity` as shown in {{psk_identity-cnf}}.